-We serve a pork recipe almost every week.
-There are so many different ways to cook them with different flavors.
+We serve a pork recipe almost every week because they're affordable, cook quickly, and pair well with so many different flavors.
 Some of our other favorite pork chop recipes include grilling them like Lemon Pepper Pork Chops, broiling Teriyaki Broiled Chops and pan frying Blackened Pork Chops.
 But give me a main dish with a fantastic sauce and that's my choice every time!

 Recipe Highlights